AURLab

 About AURLab

 AURLab is part of the Department of Marine Technology (IMT) with offices located at NTNU campus Moholt and Trondheim Biological Station (TBS).
-AURLab is part of the NTNU SINTEF OceanLab-project.
+AURLab is part of the NTNU SINTEF OceanLab-project and Fjordlab.

-AURLab develops and maintains a pool of robotic platforms for marine research, including: Remotely Operated Vehicles (ROVs), Autonomous Underwater Vehicles (AUVs), and Autonomous Surface Vehicles (ASVs).
+AURLab develops and maintains a pool of robotic platforms for marine research, including Remotely Operated Vehicles (ROVs), Autonomous Surface and Underwater Vehicles (AUVs and ASVs), and hybrids like a snake robot.